dart-lang/site-www/src/_guides/language/language-tour.md

 <a id="spread-operator"> </a>
-Dart 2.3 introduced the **spread operator** (`...`) and the **null-aware spread operator** (`...?`), which provide a concise way to insert multiple elements into a collection.
+Dart 2.3 introduced the **spread operator** (`...`) and the **null-aware spread operator** (`...?`), which provide a concise way to insert multiple values into a collection.

-For example, you can use the spread operator (`...`) to insert all the elements of a list into another list:
+For example, you can use the spread operator (`...`) to insert all the values of a list into another list:

 <?code-excerpt "misc/test/language_tour/built_in_types_test.dart (list-spread)"?>
 ```dart